hmrc/api-notification-pull/public/api/conf/1.0/docs/overview.md

 ## Retrieve notifications by application

-* `GET /notifications/unpulled` returns a list of unpulled notification identifiers for your application
+* `GET /notifications/unpulled` returns a list of unpulled notification identifiers for the subscribed application
-* `GET /notifications/pulled` returns a list of pulled notification identifiers for your application
+* `GET /notifications/pulled` returns a list of pulled notification identifiers for the subscribed application

 ## Retrieve and delete notifications (deprecated)